etases/EduBlock.Report/Requirement.md

   * **SI-1.2:** The network shall install chaincode in all peers smoothly.
 * **SI-2:** EduBlock client

-  The request server shall communicate with user interface through RESt API to perform following operations:
+  The request server shall communicate with user interface through API to perform following operations:

   * **SI-2.1:** The system shall allow user to login.
   * **SI-2.2:** The system shall allow user to view their profile.